erdemserhat/Unscramble/README.md

 # Unscramble App

 The **Unscramble** app is a single-player word game designed for Android devices.
-It presents players with a scrambled word and challenges them to create a valid word using all the letters from the displayed scrambled word.
+It presents players with a scrambled word and challenges them to create a valid word using all the letters from the displayed scrambled word

 ## Features